 7. Taxable institutional or governmental, utility, locally assessed railroad, oil, gas and mineral land, subsurface rights, and other real property.

-(b) When necessary for compliance with s.
+(b) If necessary for compliance with s.
 1011.62, and for those counties not being studied in the current year, the department shall project value-weighted mean levels of assessment for each county.
-The department shall make its projection based upon the best information available, utilizing professionally accepted methodology, and shall separately allocate changes in total assessed value to:
+The department shall make its projection based upon the best information available, using professionally accepted methodology, and shall separately allocate changes in total assessed value to: